 Through partnerships with employers, Wagely has designed a holistic platform that will help employees to overcome financial shortfalls between paychecks through on-demand access to earned wages, while offering financial literacy education to promote healthy saving habits and reduce vulnerabilities to economic and climate shocks.

-Wagely aims to expand financial inclusion and increase the climate resilience of at least 400,000 low- to middle-income workers in the Jakarta Metropolitan Area by 2025.
+Since its inception, Wagely has onboarded over 70 employers and has launched its operations in Bangladesh.
+Wagely aims to expand financial inclusion and increase the climate resilience of more than 400,000 low- to middle-income workers in the Jakarta Metropolitan Area by 2025.

 Last March, Wagely secured a partnership with Impress Newtex Composite Textile Ltd (INCTL), a company under the Impress Group, a Bangladesh-based conglomerate, to incorporate Wagely’s financial wellness platform into INCTL’s benefits program, making it easier for 12,000 employees to access their salaries when they need it2.